 Your new pets will need a daily portion of guinea pig pellets.
 These pellets are specially formulated for guinea pigs to give them the nutrition specific to a guinea pig’s dietary requirements.
 Don’t buy pellets that are made for rabbits or other small pets as they aren’t suitable.

 You’ll need at least 2 food bowls – one for pellets and one for fresh daily veggies.
 You can put all their pellets in one bowl but they won’t be big enough for a daily portion of veggies for 2 guinea pigs so make sure you buy enough for the number of piggies that you will have.

 We don’t recommend putting water in a bowl as it can get dirty very quickly and they won’t drink contaminated water.
-Always use a water bottle and preferably a glass one rather than a plastic one.
+Always use a water bottle and preferably a glass one.

 A hay rack or feeder is another useful and, in our opinion, an essential item you’ll need to buy when you first get your guinea pigs.
 We always recommend putting hay in a hay feeder because a guinea pig will not eat hay that has been soiled.
 A hay feeder keeps the hay clean.

 Please DON’T BUY the metal ball hay feeders as they are dangerous and can trap a guinea pig causing potentially serious injuries.

 This may sound like an optional extra for a guinea pig starter kit but guinea pigs need a place where they can hide and feel safe.
 They can become very scared if they don’t have this option in their housing.